shuto-shinoda/furima-28743/README.md

 | item    | references | foreign_key: true |

 ### Association
-- has_one :users, dependent::destroy
+- belongs_to :user, dependent::destroy
-- has_one :items, dependent::destroy
+- belongs_to :item, dependent::destroy
 - has_one :sending_destinations